Skip to content

 The background must be plain white — no patterns, shadows, textures, or gradients.
 Off-white, cream, and light gray are rejected.
 Stand at least one meter from the wall and use two light sources to prevent shadows.
 For more detail on background standards, see our passport photo background guide.

-Clothing: Do not wear white or light tops — they blend into the background.
-Dark or medium tones work best.
+Clothing: Because the background is plain white, you cannot wear a white top unless it is covered by a colored jacket or sweater — your shoulders must clearly contrast with the background.
+Dark or medium tones work best, and standard uniforms are generally banned for ordinary passports.
 No hats or head coverings (religious coverings are permitted if they do not obscure the face).

 Expression: Neutral, mouth closed.
 No smiling.
 Both eyes open and looking directly at the camera.